 Aldurazyme treatment should be supervised by a doctor who has experience in the management of patients with MPS I or other inherited metabolic diseases.
 Aldurazyme should be given in a hospital or clinic where resuscitation equipment is available, and patients may need to receive some medicines before the infusion to prevent an allergic reaction.
-Aldurazyme is given once a week as an infusion.
-It is designed for long-term use.
+Aldurazyme is given once a week as an infusion into a vein.
+It is intended for long-term use.

 How does Aldurazyme work?

-The active substance in Aldurazyme, laronidase, is a copy of the human enzyme α-L-iduronidase.
-It is produced by a method known as ‘recombinant DNA technology’: the enzyme is made by a cell that has received a gene (DNA), which makes it able to produce laronidase.
+The active substance in Aldurazyme, laronidase, is a copy of the human enzyme α L iduronidase.
+It is produced by a method known as ‘recombinant DNA technology’: the enzyme is made by cells into which a gene (DNA) has been introduced that makes them able to produce laronidase.
 Laronidase is used as ‘enzyme replacement therapy’, which means that it replaces the enzyme that is missing in patients with MPS I. This controls the symptoms of MPS I, improving the patient’s quality of life.

 How has Aldurazyme been studied?